metalgaiden/metalgaiden.github.io/projects/homerun-miko.md

 https://youtu.be/kYB8IZa5AuE?t=76

 The basics of how it applies are like this: The camera plane at any given time is our x-y coordinate system.
 When the camera is tilted so that the perspective is isometric the y axis becomes compressed, skewing the results of any physics you might try to compute.
-By applying a matrix transformation before an after the calculation you can do all the math in the "real world" and come back to the isometric world when you're done.
+By applying a matrix transformation before and after the calculation you can do all the math in the "real world" and come back to the isometric world when you're done.

 <img src="/assets/img/miko/cube.gif" alt="drawing" width="400"/>